lfit/releng-global-jjb/docs/jjb/lf-macros.rst

 :Required parameters:

+    :openstack: Packer template uses an OpenStack builder (true|false).
+    :openstack-cloud: Sets OS_CLOUD variable to the value of this parameter.
     :packer-cloud-settings: Cloud configuration file.
 Loaded on the build server as CLOUDENV environment variable.
     :packer-version: Version of packer to use.